-Your chance to be part of a brand new academy!
+Your chance to be part of our brand new academy!
 Can you inspire our students and provide them with the support they require?
 Do you have a passion for working with students with SEN?
 We have a great opportunity for a knowledgeable and efficient individual to join us in the role of Learning Support Assistant at the Leigh Academy Blackheath.
-We very recently opened our doors to our founding Year 7 students in September 2018 and it is this cohort that our successful candidate will work with.
+We very recently opened our doors to our founding Year 7 students in September 2018 and we will be expanding our academy for September 2019 - therefore we now have additional opportunities.
 The overarching purpose of the role is to work with pupils who have learning difficulties usually with a statement of Special Educational Needs.
 This role will suit both experienced LSAs who are looking to join our academy, and also be suitable for graduates looking to gain first-hand experience with a view to commencing Teacher Training with us in the future.

 Successful candidates will work 1:1 with selected pupils and also support small groups both in main stream classes and inclusion workspace and will help to prepare specialist material for them.
 You will have to opportunity to be part of a team that is truly changing lives and positively transforming the local community.
 This is an exciting time to consider joining us so please take a close look at the role details and if you feel you have the necessary attitude and experience then we would love to hear from you.
 Previous experience isn’t essential but the successful candidate will offer enthusiasm, flexibility, a sense of humour and a willingness to learn.